jl02142/OrthoRefine/README.md

 ### OrthoRefine
 OrthoRefine's install files may be found at its [Github release page](https://github.com/jl02142/OrthoRefine/releases)

-OrthoRefine may be installed on Linux systems with a C++ compiler
+OrthoRefine can be installed in GNU or UNIX shell on Linux or MacOS

 `
 g++ -O3 orthorefine.cpp -o orthorefine.exe